Sean-St-Clair/M1OEP-sstclair/README.md

 - User might want to customize the size of the dungeon
 - User may want to see the dungeons actually laid out in the grid in accordance with their linking

+## Notes about submission:

+- I'm not sure why I ran into an error while recording!
+I tested it immediately after with no changes, and didn't repeat the error.
+- This doesn't mean that the function works as expected all of the time, but this is an unfortunate part of developing this feature so close to the deadline.